mailrelay/zencart/src/README-EN.txt

 This plugin allows you to sync your store's customers with your Mail Relay account subscribers into an specified group.

-It was tested on version 1.3.9d and requires PHP compiled with SOAP module.
+It was tested on version 1.5.1 and requires PHP compiled with CURL module.

 == Installation ==